If you’re here, you’re wondering if Garageband amps are good.

-A lot of people – wrongly – believe that you can’t download plug-ins in Garageband either.
-If you’re wondering how to go about this, I recommend checking out this article here on installing plug-ins.
+A lot of people – wrongly – believe that you can’t download plug-ins in Garageband either, however, if you’ve read my guide on installing plugins, you’d know that’s untrue as well.

 And if you’re not a huge fan of the Amp Designer, you can also use the Le Pou plug-ins that a lot of people enjoy.
 However, I find myself actually not using the Le Pou plug-ins and instead opting for the Amp Designer and the handy presets that come with it.

-In combination with the fact Garageband also uses quantizing, both for audio recorded tracks and MIDI, as well as EQ, and pitch-correction, I would honestly say that it’s just as good as many other DAWs out there and it will work fine for a beginner to music production, especially for guitar players.
+In combination with the fact Garageband also uses quantizing (my guide on that), both for audio recorded tracks and MIDI, as well as EQ (my guide too), and pitch-correction (also my tutorial), I would honestly say that it’s just as good as many other DAWs out there and it will work fine for a beginner to music production, especially for guitar players.

 Personally, I haven’t found a reason to switch to Logic Pro X yet, and from what I understand about it, there aren’t a ton of differences between Logic Pro X and Garageband anyway, other than the fact Logic Pro X has a bit more sophistication.

 For instance, the same presets that Logic Pro X has, Garageband also has.
 The main differences between the premium and the free DAW are that Logic Pro X just has more parameters and options.